wegue-oss/wegue/docs/workshop.md

 ## Use a module

 Wegue contains a lot of different modules that can be used.
 A frequently needed one is a layer switcher.
 This enables the user to switch layers on and off.
 To activate it, add this snippet below to your config file.
-Make sure it is located on the top level and also separated by an comma from other properties:
+Make sure it is located on the top level and also separated by a comma from other properties:

 ```json
   "modules": {